 But at the same time, there is a second intimate connection here, that may be called logic as games.
 As we have hinted at in the beginning of this lecture, paradigmatic logical phenomena such as argumentation themselves have a game-like character, and this metaphor can be made very precise.
-For instance, mathematical proofs turn out to be very much like 'winning strategies' in suitably defined dialogue games.
+For instance, mathematical proofs have turned out to be very much like 'winning strategies' in suitably defined dialogue games.
+This game-theoretic view of logic itself also fits very naturally with modern views of computation, where the mathematical paradigm is no longer isolated Turing machines, but networks of distributed processors that may cooperate or compete for available resources, and that may differ widely in their abilities and intentions.